 But the world of big data requires new skills.
 ‘Data wrangling’ is an art form and the industry needs to upskill to get the benefits of accessing, overlaying and correlating these different data types to assist core design and operation decisions.

-The talks were videoed, and are being added to Case’s Vimeo website.
 We will try and convince Case to bring the event to London and will look forward to tracking everyone’s movements and interactions!

 Bldgs=data was held at the impressively cool Standard Hotel, which sits astride the wonderful High Line, a 1.45 mile park that is built on an elevated section of disused railroad in New York.